ohallright/pythonMisc/SmallApps/ReadMe.txt

-# small applications for testing features or to try out something new
+# small applications or jupyter notebooks for testing features or to try out something new